eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 of the batch, i.e., the number of PIDs or attestations issued simultaneously to the Wallet Unit.

-Questions

-3. What do you think about the requirement that Users must not be involved in re-issuance processes for PIDs and attestations?

-4. What do you think about the requirement that a re-issued PID or attestations must be bound to same WSCD as the PID or attestation it is replacing?
-Do you have any issues with the technical solution outlined above?
-Do you see other solutions?

 ### 4.2 User authentication and key management by the WSCA